mahesh-jangid/Crime-Check_Assignment/README.md

 - Demo Link : https://notice-board-03.herokuapp.com/

+### Description:

-### This is a Public Notice Board Application Where a User can post new message and see others messages on Dashboard.
+  This is a Public Notice Board Application Where a User can post new message and see others messages on Dashboard.

 ## Available Scripts to run project locally